Differentiable solver for time-dependent deformation problems with contact: Related Work

-\paragraph{Differentiable Deformable Object Simulators} Numerous bespoke differentiable elastic body simulators have been developed for applications in generative design of shapes~\cite{panetta2017,Tozoni2020}, actuators~\cite{Skouras2013,Chen2020,Maloisel2021}, and sensors~\cite{Tapia2020}, material characterization~\cite{Hahn2019,Schumacher2020}, and robotic control~\cite{Bern2019,Hoshyari2019}.
-These simulators broadly fit into three categories: (i) those employing analytic derivatives computed using sensitivity analysis; (ii) those using generic automatic differentiation libraries~\cite{hu2019difftaichi,heiden2020neuralsim}; and (iii) neural surrogate models replacing the entire simulation with a differentiable neural network~\cite{chang2016compositional,Zhang2016,Baque2018,Bern2020}.
-Analytic sensitivity analysis is the most common, but generally requires manual differentiation of the physics equations and construction of the adjoint equations for specific functionals~\cite{liang2019differentiable,qiao2020scalable,Bern2019,rojas2021differentiable,du2021diffpd}.
-One exception is Dolphin-Adjoint \cite{Mitusch2019}, which automatically and robustly derives adjoint models for models written in the finite element software FEniCS.
-Automatic differentiation is more flexible but requires existing simulators to be essentially rewritten and incurs a performance penalty, especially for complex solvers.
-Surrogate models, though promising dramatic speedups, require huge training sets for even simple design spaces~\cite{Gavriil2020}, are unsuitable for high-precision applications, and are opaque black boxes~\cite{Bacher2021}.
-To the best of our knowledge, none of these simulators support robust handling of contact and friction for complex geometries, and they only support a subset of the design parameters compared to the generic formulation of this paper.
+Our method belongs to the first category: analytic sensitivity analysis generally requires manual differentiation of the physics equations, but allows one to reuse existing solvers most easily; direct differentiation is feasible only if the number of parameters is very small; a large number of parameters requires construction of the adjoint equations for specific functionals~\cite{liang2019differentiable,qiao2020scalable,Bern2019,rojas2021differentiable,du2021diffpd,li2022diffcloth, elasticshell2018}, and is more efficient than all other approaches.
+One exception is Dolphin-Adjoint \cite{Mitusch2019}, which automatically and robustly derives adjoint models for models written in the finite element software FEniCS~\cite{AlnaesEtal2015}.
+Automatic differentiation methods are most general but require existing simulators to be rewritten using data structures required for gradients and Hessians, and typically incur a significant performance penalty.
+Surrogate models, though enabling dramatic speedups in some cases, require huge training sets and long training times for even simple design spaces~\cite{Gavriil2020}, and currently are unsuitable for high-precision applications~\cite{Bacher2021}.
+Code transformation and auto-differentiation, e.g. in simulators such as \cite{gradsim} and \cite{heiden2021disect}, based on technology developed in NVIDIA Warp~\cite{nvidiawarp}, while potentially allowing one to reuse existing codes, typically places a few limitations on what the code may contain.
+To the best of our knowledge, none of the existing simulators support robust handling of contact and friction for complex geometries, and they only support a subset of the design parameters compared to the more general formulation of this paper.

-\paragraph{Meshfree Methods} Especially for shape optimization, methods like XFEM~\cite{Schumacher2018,Hafner2019} and MPM~\cite{hu2019chainqueen} that do not maintain conforming meshes might appear attractive to circumvent remeshing-induced discontinuities~\cite{Bacher2021}.
-However, these methods sacrifice accuracy~\cite{de2019material}, particularly for stress minimization problems~\cite{Sharma2018}.
-Furthermore, for remeshing to alter the objective or constraint functionals to the degree that it impacts optimization, those functionals must not have been sufficiently resolved by the mesh to begin with.
-Our approach computes accurate displacement and stressed by using a finite element method framework using high-order elements, coupled with dynamic remeshing to compensate for the distortion introduced by large deformations.